-The undergraduate communication program is something that almost all Purdue undergraduates get to experience.
-Each year, more than 6,000 students across campus take a presentational speaking course from the department.
-Students who join the school have a wide variety of majors from which to choose: general communication, public relations and rhetorical advocacy, mass communication, corporate communication, and human relations.
+The undergraduate communication program is experienced by almost all Purdue undergraduates, as each year more than 6,000 students across campus take a presentational speaking course from the department.
+Students who join the school may choose from five major areas of study:

 We are looking for outstanding students who want to understand the essential role that communication plays in personal and professional life.
 If you are one of those students, we welcome you to join us—not just in a West Lafayette classroom, but in faculty research, in study abroad locations around the world, in community engagement, in student-led organizations, and in learning.